Fuji Xerox chief sees no breakup of Fujifilm-Xerox JV

-TOKYO (Reuters) - The head of Fuji Xerox Co, the joint venture between Fujifilm Holdings Corp (4901.T) and Xerox Corp (XRX.N), said on Tuesday there would be no breakup of the joint venture despite an escalating dispute between the two companies.
+TOKYO, July 10 (Reuters) - The head of Fuji Xerox Co, the joint venture between Fujifilm Holdings Corp and Xerox Corp, said on Tuesday there would be no breakup of the joint venture despite an escalating dispute between the two companies.

 “I’m confident a breakup will not happen because that wouldn’t make sense (for Xerox) in terms of the energy, money and time it would take to do so,” Fuji Xerox President Kouichi Tamai told Reuters in an interview.